ph-rast/bmgarch/README.md

 We can add predictors for the constant variance term, c or C, in the MGARCH model with the option `xC =` The predictors need to be of the same dimension as the time-series object.
-For example, with three time-series of lenght 100, the predictor needs to be entered as a 100 by 3 matrix as well.
+For example, with three time-series of length 100, the predictor needs to be entered as a 100 by 3 matrix as well.

 To illustrate, we will add `nissan` as the predictor for C in a